mstojens/draft-tdj-associated-prefixes-for-domains/draft-tdj-associated-prefixes-for-domains.md

 ### Wire format

-CIDRS RR data on the wire uses the following format:

-(TODO: ASCII art of the fields below)
+CIDRS RR data on the wire uses the following format (TODO: ASCII art of the fields below):

 - IP family (4 bits): indicates which version of the Internet Protocol the prefix belongs to